 Through the Career Development Program, LLS supports talented blood cancer researchers in the early phase of their careers.
 CDP continues to provide a pool of dedicated researchers to advance the understanding and diagnosis of cancer, as well as the development of treatment and prevention options that will ultimately lead to cures for blood cancer patients.

 The Special Fellow Award

-The award is for 2 or 3 years depending on eligibility.
-The maximum award per year is $67,000 and includes the applicant’s salary and fringe benefits.
-Indirect costs may be included, and cannot exceed 5% of the total direct costs requested in the proposal.
-The final value of the Award may be limited by the applicant’s Sponsoring Institution’s salary range.
+The maximum award per year is $67,000.00 and includes the applicant’s salary and fringe benefits.
+A Special Fellow’s salary may be supplemented by funds from another source.
+Indirect costs may be included and cannot exceed 5% of the total direct costs requested in the proposal.
+The final value of the award may be limited by the applicant’s Sponsoring Institution’s policy.
+Expenditures for laboratory costs/equipment, travel, tuition, etc. are not permitted (some exceptions to this rule apply in the case of K99 recipients).
 The awarded value will be limited to the amount requested in the submitted proposal.
-It is anticipated that the proposed research will occupy a majority of the applicant’s research time.
-However, there are no requirements for a certain percent effort in our budget template.
+It is anticipated that the proposed research will occupy a majority of the applicant’s research time, however there are no requirements for a certain percent effort in our budget template